“If you are going to get anywhere in life you have to read a lot of books.”– Roald Dahl

-The best bookshops for children in London
+The best children’s bookshops in London

 The Children’s Bookshop

-The Children’s Bookshop, 29 Fortis Green Road, Muswell Hill, N10 3HP
+Address: The Children’s Bookshop, 29 Fortis Green Road, Muswell Hill, N10 3HP

 The Alligator’s Mouth

-We haven’t made it to the Alligator’s Mouth.
-Located in Richmond, the store stocks everything from picture books for babies to young adult novels.
-The store is inspired by a Lemony Snicket quote: ‘A book is like an alligator’s mouth: if you see one open, you will probably disappear inside.’
+Families rave about the Alligator’s Mouth.
+Located in Richmond, the bookstore stocks everything from baby books to young adult novels.
+The shop itself is inspired by a Lemony Snicket quote: ‘A book is like an alligator’s mouth: if you see one open, you will probably disappear inside.’

 The Alligator’s Mouth, 2a Church Court, Richmond, Surrey, TW9 1JL